ETCDanceology/Danceology-Documentation/docs/index.md

 **Attribution**

-All related assets to this project fall under the CC BY-NC-SA 4.0 License
+All related assets to this project fall under the [CC BY-NC-SA 4.0 License](/license)

 All future derivations of this work should contain attribution to the members listed above.

-## Getting Started
+## Getting Started - Unity

-Follow the instructions on the [Installation](/codebase/installation/) and [Build](/codebase/build/) pages to generate your own working local build of the codebase.
+Follow the instructions on the [Installation](/unity/installation/) and [Build](/unity/build/) pages to generate your own working local build of the Unity codebase.

-For development purposes, refer to the [Implementation Details](/codebase/implementation/) page.
+For development purposes, refer to the [Implementation Details](/unity/implementation/) page.

+## Getting Started - ML

+Follow the instructions on the [Installation](/ml/installation/) page to get started with the ML codebase locally.